MikVR7/Homie/💡project-docs/docs/UI_AI_SUGGESTION.md

 > Category: guide
 > Reason: To store the UI suggestion provided by the external AI for future reference, as requested by the user.

+## User Interaction and Workflow

+The AI Suggestions View is the primary interface for user interaction with the file organization proposals.
+It is composed of `CategoryCard` components, each representing a proposed destination folder.

+## Key Features

+### Per-File Actions
+Each file "pill" within a category card has three action buttons:
+- **Apply (✓):** Executes the suggested operation for that single file.
+- **Why (?):** Opens a dialog displaying the AI's reasoning for the suggestion, fetched on-demand from the `/api/file-organizer/explain-operation` endpoint.
+- **Disagree (X):** Fetches alternative suggestions from the `/api/file-organizer/suggest-alternatives` endpoint and displays them in a context menu.
+Selecting an alternative updates the file's destination and moves it to the new category.

+### Dynamic Granularity
+- **User Action:** The user clicks the "Add Granularity" button on a category card (e.g., "Documents").
+- **Backend Call:** The frontend sends a request to the `/api/file-organizer/add-granularity` endpoint.
+- **UI Update:**
+    - The backend responds with more specific sub-folder suggestions.
+    - The UI creates new `CategoryCard` instances that are visually nested *inside* the parent card.
+    - Files are moved from the parent card into the appropriate new sub-category card, creating a clear visual hierarchy.
+This can be done recursively.

 ## File Analysis and AI Sorting Screens

 ## File Analysis and AI Sorting Screens (User-Provided Mockups)